-Sorry for the wait, my pretties. ^^ I have been so caught up in school-prepping that I haven't gotten the chance to start on the next chapter.
-I know it's not a story one thrives for, nor is it the best, but Thank You for those who have kept with me and continued their support throughout my few chapters.
+Sorry for the wait, dearies. ^^* I have been so caught up in school-prepping that I haven't gotten the chance to start on the next chapter.
+I know it's not a story one thrives for, but THANK YOU for those who have kept with me and continued their support throughout my chapters.

-This chapter also, to my greatest pleasure, was helped by my dearest friend 'Pitfalls.'
-She is just so sweet and her writing is a complete motivation to help me improve.
-You should read some of her work sometime, but not until you finish this story of course. ;D And please don't forget about me when you do~ T^T
+This chapter also, to my greatest pleasure, was assisted by my dearest friend 'Pitfalls.'
+She is just so sweet and her writing is completely marvelous.
+You should definitely read some of her work sometime, but not until you finish this story of course! :3 And please don't forget about me when you do~ T^T

 Disclaimer~ I do not own any of these characters nor the plot of Angel Beats, they belong to their rightful owner; Jun Maeda.